sginne/solidabis/readme.md

 + http://127.0.0.1:8000

 ### Comments

+* I assume edges are onedirectional, shouldn't be a problem to make doubledirectional edges. *

 System is still ineffective, because heavy _generated.json_ is completely loaded to client.
 More proper way would be serving _pathes_ from dynamic server, which has _generated.json_ as a backbone for serving exact pathes.